The Joint Commission (TJC) has a definition of a hand-off, and it shows the inseparable relationship between patient hand-offs and communication:

 1. Incorporate Forms and Checklists

-TJC’s tips one, two, and five collectively cover determining the information that needs to be communicated, standardizing on how to communicate it, and managing how care teams send and receive communication.
+Collectively, TJC’s tips one, two, and five talk about determining the information that needs to be communicated, standardizing on how to communicate it, and managing how care teams send and receive communication.

 Technology can help here.